-The following policies should be addressed in accordance with the County Plan and the County's Recreation and Culture Master Plan.
+The following policies should be addressed in accordance with the Municipal Development Plan County Plan and the County's Recreation and Culture Master Plan.

-- 18.1 Local plans shall consider the appropriate type, size, and scale of recreation, cultural, and community facilities and/or amenities. - 18.2 Local plans shall consider and, where required, provide for the location of lands for recreation, cultural, and community uses, in accordance with this plan by any such mechanism as may be approved by the County. - 18.3 Local plans proposing hamlet commercial and / or institutional uses within the Community Core as identified on Map 5 shall include design guidelines in accordance with Section 11.0. - 18.3 The County supports the development of recreation, cultural, and community facilities and amenities through appropriate funding mechanisms. - 18.4 The County encourages both public and private partnerships to provide recreation, cultural, and community facilities and/or amenities.
+- 18.1 Local plans shall consider the appropriate type, size, and scale of recreation, cultural, and community facilities and/or amenities. - 18.2 Local plans shall consider and, where required, provide for the location of lands for recreation, cultural, and community uses, in accordance with this plan by any such mechanism as may be approved by the County. - 18.3 The County supports the development of recreation, cultural, and community facilities and amenities through appropriate funding mechanisms. - 18.4 The County encourages both public and private partnerships to provide recreation, cultural, and community facilities and/or amenities.